Asset Classes in ABF

 Key Metrics for ABF Lenders

 Total facility power / IT equipment power.
-Industry average ~1.5; best-in-class <1.2.
+Industry average approximately 1.5; best-in-class below 1.15 for major hyperscale operators (Google: 1.10, Meta: ~1.09).
 Lower is better—indicates operational efficiency and cost competitiveness.

 Deployed capacity vs total capacity.
-High utilization indicates demand; low utilization may signal oversupply or obsolescence risk.
+High utilisation indicates demand; low utilisation may signal oversupply or obsolescence risk.

 Weighted average remaining lease term.
 Longer tenors provide cash flow visibility; renewals indicate tenant stickiness.